alibeknakhimov/Naiza-Boxer/README.md

 # 🥊Naiza Boxer — Arcade Strength Tester Machine

 **Naiza Boxer** is a fully functional arcade punching machine designed and built in Kazakhstan by a team of five.
-It allows users to compete on their punching power, with an LED display, sound effects, integrated payment systems, and a mechanical reset mechanism.
+It allows users to compete on their punching power, with an address LED display, sound effects, integrated payment systems, and a mechanical reset mechanism.

 > I was 19 years old when I developed the firmware, designed the hardware, and led the electrical system architecture.